trimmerpop/UniversalUnityDemosaics/README.md

 May be works on other unity games.
 And It makes little bit frame drop.

-Put it on plugins folder(BepInEx \ plugins) and run game, config file is created on plugins folder.
+Put it on plugins folder(BepInEx \ plugins) and run game, config file is created on BepInEx/Config folder.
 It's like

     [Config]